VadymMakohon/eBook/README.md

 ## 📜 License
 This repository is for educational purposes only and has an MIT License

+### Show your support

+Give a ⭐ if you like this website!

 #  Contributors
 - [Vadym Makohon](https://github.com/VadymMakohon)